scarpent/chesser/readme.md

 - a way to have "shared reference" moves?
 - version number for variations? (version 1 is overwritable)
 - bulk import json format
+- link to source variation from quiz info?
+Just one link to the original source var.

 ## longer term: